 Why COVID-19 Hurt the Produce Industry and How It Can Bounce Back

-Estimates show Americans wasted around 40% of their food before the pandemic, a percentage bound to increase as more restaurants and businesses close their doors.
+Americans wasted around 40% of their food before the pandemic, which will probably get worse before it gets better.
 Meanwhile, food insecurity is on the rise across the country and abroad.
 Experts believe the number of residents going hungry could reach more than 50 million before this is all over.

 With states issuing shelter-at-home orders and companies asking their employees to work from home, fresh produce has been caught in the crossfire.
 Instead of shipping fruits and vegetables wholesale to restaurants, schools, and businesses of all sizes, suppliers had to adjust their operations on the fly.
 More people are now getting their food closer to home, usually at the grocery store.
 Produce retail sales are up across the board but getting these products to the right place at the right time has been a nightmare for some growers.

 Many clients have been canceling their orders out of the blue, which means growers have nowhere to send their food.
 Rerouting fresh produce to the grocery store at the last minute is often easier said than done.
 Meanwhile, fresh fruits and vegetables come with a strict shelf-life, so tons of food ended up going to waste instead of winding up on the shelf.

 So, what can we do to prevent these issues in the future?

 Safe, reliable staffing

 Supply chain management in the produce industry isn’t what it used to be.
 Like many businesses, the coronavirus pandemic caught growers off guard.
 As essential businesses, they had to continue operating while adhering to the latest safety guidelines.
 That meant keeping workers at least six feet apart, screening for flu-related symptoms, and providing personal protective equipment (PPE) to frontline workers.